 The plot focuses on a young woman who is terrorized in her family vacation home while cleaning up the property with her father and uncle.

 It is a remake of the 2010 Uruguayan film La casa muda (The Silent House), which was allegedly based on an actual incident that occurred in a village in Uruguay in the 1940s.

 A young woman named Sarah is staying at a dilapidated Victorian house in the countryside with her father and her uncle, helping them fix it up.
-A lot of hammering and banging happens on and around a wall found to be infested with mold, and mold spore toxicity may be a rational explanation for subsequent happenings, if one is needed.
+A lot of hammering and banging happens on and around a wall found to be infested with mould, and mould spore toxicity may be a rational explanation for subsequent happenings if one is needed.

 Due to petty fighting between Sarah’s uncle and her father, her uncle decides to take a break from working and drives into town to get tools.
 While her father works upstairs, there is a knock on the door and Sarah answers it, meeting a young woman named Sophia who claims to be one of Sarah’s childhood friends, though Sarah does not remember her.
 The two plan to meet again later…

 ” …Olsen perfectly conveys the feeling of being trapped in a nightmare you can’t wake up from.
 In its best moments, that’s what Silent House feels like—a realistically-staged bad dream.
 The third act does, in fact, reveal a twist but since there’s so little going on, plot wise, you may have a pretty good idea where it’s going long before it gets there.”
 BlogCritics.org